input-output-hk/catalyst-voices/docs/src/catalyst-standards/permissionless-auth/auth-header.md

 ## Token Format

 The Authentication Token is based loosely on JWT.
-It consists of an Authentication Header attached to every authenticated request, and an encoded signed.
+It consists of an Authentication Header attached to every authenticated request.
+The header contains a catalyst ID and a signature over that ID.

 This token can be attached to either individual HTTP requests, or to the beginning of a web socket connection.